 Expect quality sound when using this speaker wire from AmazonBasics.
 It comprises a copper core and with a plastic jacket.
 The 14-gauge unit is 50 feet long and suitable for most audio equipment such as amplifiers, A/V receiver, and stereo systems.
 One side has a white marking to help you identify the polarity and for easy setup.

 On top of that, the plastic jacket blocks any interference or unwanted signals and also protects the wire from moisture, stress, heat, and other things.
-Like other wires, it is also coiled around a sturdy plastic spool for convenient use and transportation.
+Like other wires, this best speaker wire is also coiled around a sturdy plastic spool for convenient use and transportation.
 Crimping the ends or inserting it in connectors is simple due to its thin and flexible nature.

 #1.
 14 Gauge 100ft Speaker Wire

 Coming in True Spec stranded wire, this speaker wire from InstallGear is among the reliable pieces on the market.
 The 30.5meter/ 100 feet long wire is stranded for extra strength and durability.
 It has a Copper Clad Aluminum Conductor (CCA) which performs better than the ordinary ones regarding conductivity, resistance to interference, and sturdiness.

 Similar to other top wires, this wire is protected by a robust, flexible plastic jacket.
 The Soft Touch cable can be coiled and twisted with ease and won’t break internally.
 It has a rugged Black/Blue jacket made of PVC and is perfect for different equipment.
 For easy identification of polarity, the plastic jacket has two colors.